ucdrstdenis/ECS150-Project1/README.md

 # ECS150-Project1 #
-A simple shell written in c.
+A simple shell written in c by Robert St. Denis, Brian LaBar,  & Riley Mikkelsen

-# Features #
-Supports output redirection via '>'

-Supports input redirection via '<'

-Handles background processes via '&'

-Supports command piplining via '|'

-Tracks command line history and allows easy viewing with the Up/Down Arrow keys.

-Handles exit codes'

-Tracks background processes using a unique data structure

-Automatically searches the PATH using execvp and SearchPath()

-Built in commands 'exit', 'cd', and 'pwd'

 # SShell Rundown #
 A basic overview of how this program works.

-`main()` located in ```sshell.c``` does 3 things:
+`main()` located in `sshell.c` does 3 things:
 - Initialize the shell with `ShellInit()`.
 - Process the keystroke.
 - Handle exiting the application.